 The Liberals had been in power since 1935, and the Progressive Conservative Party of Canada, with newly elected leader John G. Diefenbaker, was confident that they could make electoral inroads.
-View this online exhibit to learn more about the campaigning and elections that took place in 1957 and 1958.
+View this online exhibit to learn more about the

 Theme #2: Citizenship